 The moral of the story (no pun intended) is that if you wish to be published, you must be absolutely dogged about reaching your goals.
 Do whatever you can to help make your dream of achieving publication come true: participate in writing courses, hire someone to critique/edit our work, get writing friends to read your work and provide a little feedback, study the work of other successful authors…and write, write, write.

-As a side note, I'd like to mention that the publisher with whom I worked, Moonshine Cove Publishing in the United States, publishes writers at all stages of their careers.
+As a side note, I’d like to mention that the publisher with whom I worked, Moonshine Cove Publishing in the United States, publishes writers at all stages of their careers.
 However, this firm is particularly on the look-out for emerging writers striving to have their first major work picked up.
-I can't recommend Moonshine Cove enough - they were professional, respectful, and extremely efficient when it came to keeping me up to date with regards to our publishing timeline/goals.
+I can’t recommend Moonshine Cove enough – they’re were professional, respectful, and extremely efficient when it came to keeping me up to date with regards to our publishing timeline/goals.